 Isn’t speed-walking from one class to another physical activity?
 Yes, but the stress from doing so in such a short period of time is counteractive to the purpose of the break and may even worsen students’ brain function.

 Could the problem be resolved with a longer passing time?
 Unfortunately, it isn’t that simple.
 Longer passing times have their drawbacks—they lengthen the school day and give students a better opportunity to leave campus or skip school altogether.
 If a longer school day isn’t possible, classes would have to be shortened.
 This would complicate the implementation of this change.

 While lengthening passing time may not be the best solution, there are alternatives.
 One is to add a 15–20-minute recreation block onto the end of lunch.
 Students would be encouraged to leave the cafeteria and walk around campus, go to the library, or find a place to relax.
 Activities could be available to encourage physical activity and social interaction, such as foursquare or a puzzle area.
 Not only would this be refreshing, but it would also bring the BHS community together.

 This block of time could also be placed between the first and second classes of the day, similar to the finals schedule.
-Students would suffer from less stress, improving their academic performance: According to a summarization of a 2008 study found on the APA website, “stressful academic situations reduce the working-memory available to attend to a task’s information processing requirements and to control its execution.”
+Students would suffer from less stress, improving their academic performance: According to a summarization of a 2008 study found on the APA website, “Stressful academic situations reduce the working-memory available to attend to a task’s information processing requirements and to control its execution.”

-While adding such a block of time in the school day may not yet be a possibility, administrators should consider it going into the next few years.
-This extra time would only lengthen the school day by 15 minutes, and it would promote a less stressful and more social school environment.
+While adding such a block of time in the school day may not yet be possible, administrators should consider it going into the next few years.
+This extra time would only lengthen the school day by 15 minutes, and it would promote a less stressful and more social environment.
 Whether or not this idea will be implemented is up to the school, but everyone can agree that sometimes, students need a break.